minhsangdotcom/Clean-Architecture_The-Template/README.md

 ### 4.0.1 Pros

-- **Maintainability**: Clear separation allows for easier updates and refactoring.
+- **Separation of Concerns**: Each layer is responsible for a specific aspect of the application, making the code easier to understand and maintain.
+- **Testability**: Since business logic is decoupled from frameworks and UI, unit testing becomes simpler and more reliable.
+- **Flexibility and Adaptability**: Changes to the framework, database, or external systems have minimal impact on the core logic.
+- **Reusability**: Business rules can be reused across different applications or systems with minimal changes.
-- **Scalability**: Modular design supports growth and integration of new features.
+- **Scalability**: The clear structure supports growth and the addition of new features without significant refactoring.
-- **Testability**: Decoupled components facilitate isolated testing.
-- **Flexibility**: Easier to swap out technologies (e.g., databases, UI frameworks) without affecting core logic.
+- **Framework Independence**: Avoids being locked into a specific framework, making it easier to migrate to newer technologies.

 ### 4.0.2 Cons